Berlandiera texana DC.

 Origin - Native to U.S.

 Other info. - This species can be found in the southern Ozark region of Missouri.
-It is a characteristic plant of glades and rocky woods.
-B. texana is a very showy plant and deserves to be in cultivation.
+Elsewhere it occurs in the south-central states of the continental U.S. It is a characteristic plant of glades and rocky woods.
+B. texana is a very showy plant and deserving of more widespread cultivation.
+It is easily identified in the field by its densely pubescent stems, clasping leaves, and habitat.